IFRCGo/ecv-toolkit/app/_disease/disease-11_en.md

 ### Prevention

-- Routine vaccination.
+- Routine vaccination
-- Prevention of mosquito bites by putting insect screens on windows and doors and personal protection (application of repellents, long sleeved clothes, etc.).
+- Prevention of mosquito bites by putting insect screens on windows and doors and personal protection (application of repellents, long sleeved clothes, etc.)
-- Community clean up campaigns to remove rubbish and cover water containers.
+- Community clean up campaigns to remove rubbish and cover water containers
-- Elimination of mosquito breeding sites by removing standing water, fogging, and applying larvicides.
+- Elimination of mosquito breeding sites by removing standing water, fogging, and applying larvicides
-- Social mobilization and behaviour change communication.
+- Social mobilization and behaviour change communication

 ### Vulnerable people

-- Every person in the community who is not vaccinated can get yellow fever.
+- Every person in the community who is not vaccinated can get yellow fever
-- Young children and older people are more likely to become very sick or have complications.
+- Young children and older people are more likely to become very sick or have complications

 ### If an epidemic occurs

-- Support mass vaccination campaigns.
+- Support mass vaccination campaigns
-- Increase community-based surveillance.
+- Increase community-based surveillance
-- Rapidly detect and refer suspected cases to health facilities.
+- Rapidly detect and refer suspected cases to health facilities
-- Increase social mobilization and behaviour change communication.
+- Increase social mobilization and behaviour change communication
 - Promote community clean up campaigns to remove rubbish and cover water containers.
-- Encourage prevention of mosquito bites by placing insect screens on windows and doors and wearing personal protection (apply repellents, wear long sleeved clothes, etc.).
+- Encourage prevention of mosquito bites by placing insect screens on windows and doors and wearing personal protection (apply repellents, wear long sleeved clothes, etc.)
-- Eliminate mosquito breeding sites by removing standing water, fogging, and applying larvicides.
+- Eliminate mosquito breeding sites by removing standing water, fogging, and applying larvicides
-- Encourage young children and people who sleep during the day to sleep under a mosquito net (if windows and doors are not screened).
+- Encourage young children and people who sleep during the day to sleep under a mosquito net (if windows and doors are not screened)

 ### Community-based assessment - questions